 In the NPRM, the Commission points out that current rules permit unlicensed operation in 57 to 64 GHz band under Part 15, and proposes to extend the spectrum band to 71 GHz creating a contiguous band from 57 to 71 GHz for Part 15 operation.
 IEEE 802 sees this extension of the 60 GHz band as a positive change to the Commission’s rules, and recommends that the Commission proceed with extending the band to cover 57 to 71 GHz under the same Part 15 general provisions that allow operation in the currently authorized 60 GHz band.

 Maintaining the same uniform emissions across the 57 to 71 GHz band that are specified for the 57 to 64 GHz band will permit manufacturers to apply the same uniform limits to their products.
 We believe that this will not only support economies of scale but also support new applications for both indoors and outdoors.
 Further, as the Commission noted, maintaining same power levels would allow longer ranges in the extended band due to the properties of the spectrum.
-This is particularly helpful point-to-point and point-to-multipoint outdoor applications.
+This is particularly helpful in point-to-point and point-to-multipoint outdoor applications.

 For the emissions limits applicable to lower power rules (Part 15.255 (b)(1)(i)), we would like the Commission to consider raising the existing emission limits by 10 dB.
 Specifically, we recommend the EIRP limit be raised to 50 dBm for average emissions and 53 dBm for peak emissions.
 This proposed increase will enhance indoor performance for a variety of consumer applications.